Editor’s Note: This is a guest post by friend Kelly. Her visceral reaction to the events in Charlottesville is worth sharing.

 However sincerely Donald Trump may have meant his statement Monday morning†, it’s far too little much too late.
 His campaign and sick excuse for a presidency have been spurring American white nationalism for a year and a half.
 All the forthright condemnations in the world won’t undo the damage his dog-whistling has already done.
 The Daily Stormer already posted their certainty that Trump still loves them because of his failure to condemn them right away.
 I would bet all I owe in student loans that they are still just as sure now as they ever were.

 **Trump cares about Jared, Ivanka, their kids, and Bibi.
 They are six individual Jewish people.
 He, along with the rest of the right, has fetishized Israel, but that is not the same as caring about Jews.
 By endorsing white supremacist fucks with his failure to condemn them, he has made life for American Jews more dangerous.
 This was one of the posters used to advertise the event ( ⚠️ because duh).
 I don’t want to hear anyone say a fucking thing to suggest Trump cares about Jews.

 †Because this news cycle has been BATSHIT CRAZYCAKES, I have to include the following: since writing that addendum, Trump has held one of the most chaotic, disturbing, nonsensical press conferences in US, possibly world, history.
-In short, all suspicion that his previous condemnation of white supremacist/nationalist/Nazi fucks was utterly insincere.
-It undoes any possible hint of good that could, maybe, with generous interpretations, have come from his statement on Monday morning.
+In short, all suspicion that his previous condemnation of white supremacist/nationalist/Nazi fucks was utterly insincere is confirmed.
+He undid any possible hint of good that could, maybe, with generous interpretations, have come from his statement on Monday morning.
 The transcript is linked because it must be seen to be believed.